radiobenzene/AudioRestorer/README.md

 python3 Cubic_Audio_Restoration --mse
 ```

-The MSE for the median filtered track is 0.27 and the MSE for the Cubic Interpolated track is __ .
+The MSE for the median filtered track is **0.27** and the MSE for the Cubic Interpolated track is **0.30**.
 The difference between the MSEs of the 2 tracks can be printed using the following command:
 ```
 python3 Median_Flter_Restoration.py --diff
 ```
-The comparison of the MSE and window length can be visualized using the following graph:
+The comparison of the MSEs can be visualized using the following graph:

 ## Playing the sound